jeffwright13/pytest-oof/README.md

 ## Limitations and Disclaimer

 `pytest-oof` uses pytest's console output in order to generate its results.
 This means that if pytest changes its output format, `pytest-oof` may break.
 I will do my best to keep up with changes to pytest, but I make no guarantees.
 So far the same algorithm has held up for 2+ years, but who knows what the pytest devs will do next?

 Because it is parsing the console output, it also means that you won't have access to the results until after the test run has completed (specifically, in `pytest_unconfigure`).
 Once the test run is over, you are left with two files, as discussed above.
-If you want to consume the results in real-time, you'll need to use pytest's hooks and/or other plugins (see below for a suggestion).
+If you want to consume a test run's results in real-time, you'll need to use pytest's hooks, and/or other plugins (see below for a suggestion).

 I developed the algorithm used in this plugin while writing [pytest-tui](https://github.com/jeffwright13/pytest-tui), because I couldn't find another way to correctly determine the outcome types for the more esoteric outcomes like XPass, XFail, or Rerun.
 I knew there is a way to determine some of this from analyzing succesive TestReport objects, but that still didn't do Reruns correctly, nor Warnings (which are technically not an outcome, but a field in the console output).
 This plugin gives you all that, plus a string of the individual fields/sections of the console output (like "warnings_summary," "errors," "failures," etc).

-I do have code that outputs JSON-formatted results in real-time (part of [pytest-tally](https://github.com/jeffwright13/pytest-tally)), but it's not productized.
-I may do so and include it here in the future, however.
-This method gets close to being complete, but does not include fields/sections, nor does it correectly handle all ways of skipping tests.

-If you have any problems or questions, please open an issue on the repo.
+If you have any problems or questions with pytest-oof, open an issue.
 I'll do my best to address it.

+## Other Ways to Get Tets Run Info ##

+- pytest-json-encode

+I do have code that outputs JSON-formatted results in real-time (part of [pytest-tally](https://github.com/jeffwright13/pytest-tally)).
+This code does *not* rely on the console output, intead getting its information from internal TestReport ojects as they are populated during a test run.
+In that respect, they are less fragile than pytest-oof.
+This method gets close to providing a complete representation of a test run's information, but does not include fields/sections, nor does it correectly handle all ways of skipping tests.
+However, that code is embedded in the tally library and is not prductized.
+I may do so and include it here in the future if there is any demand.